Mayoralty of Rob Ford: Substance abuse incidents

 The announcement also came with the news that Ford's friend Alexander Lisi had been arrested in relation to the whole police investigation entitled "Project Brazen 2".
 In a short public response later that day, Mayor Ford said, "I have no reason to resign, I'm going to go back and return my phone calls, gonna be out doing what the people elected me to do and that's save taxpayers money and run a great government."
 Toronto police released a redacted version of a nearly 500-page report for 'Project Brazen 2' to the public.
 On November 3, 2013, on his weekly radio show, Ford responded to the scandal by apologizing for "making mistakes".
 He reiterated his plans to continue as mayor and run for reelection in 2014.
 Ford publicly asked Police Chief Blair to release the video to the public.
-Referring to the content of the video, Ford said "When the video is released, I am going to explain to the best of my mind what is in that video or videos".
-Referring to allegations of his abuse of alcohol, Ford said, "St. Patrick's Day got a little out of control", "I can't change the past.
-I have to maybe slow down on my drinking.
-I don't know what else I can say."

 On November 5, 2013, Ford admitted to having smoked crack cocaine saying, "Yes, I have smoked crack cocaine but ... am I an addict?
 No. Have I tried it?
 Um, probably in one of my drunken stupors, probably approximately about a year ago."
 Responding to why the admission took so long, Ford said, "I wasn't lying.
 You didn't ask the correct questions."
 In a statement made to the press at the end of the day, Ford issued an apology and reiterated his plans to stay in office and to run for reelection.

 On November 7, 2013, another video of Ford surfaced, depicting Ford in a tirade in which he shouts, "I need fuckin' ten minutes to make sure he's dead!"
 The context of the comments and the video are unknown.
 The video had been shopped around to various media outlets before being purchased by the Toronto Star for $5,000.
 Ford states that he was "extremely inebriated" in the video: "All I can say is again I've made mistakes.
 It's extremely embarrassing.
 The whole world's going to see it.
 You know what?
 I don't have a problem with it.
 But it is extremely embarrassing, but I don't know what to say but again I am apologizing.
 Again, when you're in that state ...
 I hope none of you have ever or will ever be in that state."